mkykadir/ChannelX/README.md

 # ChannelX
 This project is created for the Software Engineering course of Istanbul Technical University.
-More details will be added.

 # Project Members

-(Please commit yourself into this file)

 * 150140119 Muhammed Kadir Yücel
 * 040140003 Burak Mert Gonultas